ToMe25/ESP-WiFi-Thermometer/README.md

  1. A supported microcontroller
  2. A supported temperature sensor
  3. The Pull Up Resistor for said sensor
- 4. USB-Micro-B tp USB-A cable
+ 4. USB-Micro-B to USB-A cable
  5. PC with a working [platformio](https://platformio.org/) installation

 # Getting Started